marta021/marta021/README.md

 ## About me 🌱

 Hi!
-My name is Marta Rincón Otero (she/her), I'm a Computer and Software engineering student at University of Granada, Spain.
-I'm currently on my last year.
+My name is Marta Rincón Otero (she/her), I'm a Computer and Software engineer based in Granada.

 ## Skills 😄